Journal of the Medical Library Association (JMLA)

 Manuscripts are considered final at proof stage.
 Page proofs are provided to authors for correction of serious errors; minor alterations cannot be made at this stage.
 Prompt return of proofs to the copy editor at MLA headquarters is essential.
 Use email, fax, or overnight express services.
 Reprint instructions are provided to authors by email via the JMLA’s production firm during the proof stage.

-Errata are only issued for an important error that affects the publication record, the scientific integrity of the paper, or the reputation of the authors or of the JMLA.
-Errata are not published for typographical errors, except in cases where the editor determines that the error is particularly significant.
+Corrections are only issued for an important error that affects the publication record, the scientific integrity of the paper, or the reputation of the authors or of the JMLA.
+Corrections are not published for typographical errors, except in cases where the editor determines that the error is particularly significant.
 Errors in figures are not corrected unless the error significantly changes the interpretation of the data.

 The first page of the manuscript should be a separate title page—giving the title, author information, and title page footnotes described below.
-For full-length papers, brief communications, and case studies, the title page must be in a separate file from the text of the paper.
+The title page must be in a separate file from the text of the paper.
 The title should be specific, descriptive, and concise.
 It should be followed by a line that gives the authors’ first and middle names or initials and highest degrees earned.
 Full author affiliation information (email address, authors’ professional titles, institutional affiliation, addresses, and zip codes) at the time of the study should follow in a paragraph under the heading “Authors’ Affiliations.”
 Present addresses of authors, if different than at the time of the study, can be indicated in a footnote following the author’s name in the “Authors’ Affiliation” section.

 Additional title page footnotes, if needed, should indicate acknowledgment of grant support, including grant numbers.
 Manuscripts based on papers presented at a meeting should include a footnote giving the date, name, and place of the meeting.
 Use the following symbols in the order noted for explanatory footnotes on the title page or within the text: *, †, ‡, §, **, ††, etc. Additional footnotes should be included in a single list at the end of the manuscript.